Fitness for Life

 Benefits of A Regular Exercise Program

-What are the benefits of a regular exercise program?
-There are many benefits and they include: Getting in shape and staying in shape does not require many hours of intensive training.
+Getting in shape and staying in shape does not require many hours of intensive training.
 Up to 5 hours a week can achieve a good level of fitness.
 The acronym FIT describes 3 important aspects of exercise.

-F is for frequency .
+F is for frequency.
 To be beneficial exercise must occur 3 to 5 times per week.
 It is important that exercise be regular so as to reduce the risk of injuries.

-I is for intensity .
+I is for intensity.
 The full benefit to the cardiovascular system is achieved when exercise elevates the heart rate above its normal rate.
 There is a simple formula to follow for one to know if the exercise is intense enough.
 Your heart rate should be increased to about three-quarters of the value of 220 minus your age.

-T is for time .
+T is for time.
 Each exercise session should last about 30 minutes; a little more for gentle forms of exercise such as walking, while 15-20 minutes is sufficient for more vigorous exercise.
 Persons who are inactive should begin a fitness program gradually and slowly work up to the levels suggested above.

 Foods For Performance